Amalienborg Palace is the home of the royal family and most people agree it is the most beautiful square in Copenhagen.

 Originally the palace was built in the middle of the 1700s by four noble families.
 The royal family bought the buildings in 1794 when Christiansborg Palace burnt down.

 The royal family and the tourists at the square are protected by the Royal Life Guard.
+Do not get too close to them.
 They carry live ammunition and you must keep a respectful distance.
 It is the oldest regiment in Denmark and one of the toughest and most disciplined in the Danish Army.
 Their history goes back to the 1600’s and they have fought in every war since then including the second world war, Iraq and Afghanistan.
 One branch of the regiment protects the royal family at their palaces.
 You will notice that their boots and equipment is always shining as they take great honor in their appearance.